Administrative Tribunals Statutes Amendment Act, 2015

 – The Administrative Tribunals Statutes Amendment Act, 2015

-Other sections of the Administrative Tribunals Statutes Amendment Act, 2015 will come into force by regulation of the Lieutenant Governor in Council.
-Proposed amendments to WCAT’s Manual of Rules of Practice and Procedure to reflect the legislative changes will be posted for comment when the remaining provisions affecting WCAT are brought into force.
+Proposed amendments to WCAT’s Manual of Rules of Practice and Procedure to reflect the legislative changes will be posted for comment in the near future.

 Link to the Administrative Tribunals Statutes Amendment Act (2015)

 WCAT will be introducing a new case management system for its staff in January 2016 – Update